KartikBansaliitg/HealthCare-System/README.md

 patients in a better way, access their real-time reports, and other information, their past clinical data and more can be done quickly which will lead to best patient outcomes.</p>

-- <h4>-Captured the requirement analysis using ER Diagram to convert it into suitable relations with keys and constraints.</h4>
+- <h4>Captured the requirement analysis using ER Diagram to convert it into suitable relations with keys and constraints.</h4>
 <p>For more detailed explanation please refer to the Detailed Explanation of the project</p>

 ## Features

+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
-- A healthcare website that provides a smooth and efficient channel for patients to register themselves, book appointments with doctors and access other basic medical services.
+- A healthcare website that provides a smooth and efficient channel for patients to register themselves.
 <p>For more feature please refer to the E-R Diagram of the project</p>